Feneric/Minima/README.rst

 available to PICO-8.
 Again, it's more about capturing the spirit than being a faithful recreation.

+This version makes use of Tyler Neylon's `json.lua`_ routine to parse JSON data; thanks to freds72 for his reference to it.

 The additional `Lua`_ utility script `convert.lua` is used to make it easier to lay out a dungeon map and turn it into something the game can use.